Want to jump straight to the answer? You can buy EOS on eToro.

 There are an estimated 7,800 different cryptocurrencies in existence, and EOS makes the top 15 in terms of market capitalization.

 Interested in learning how to buy EOS but unsure where to begin?
 Stay right where you are.

 In this comprehensive How to Buy EOS Guide, we walk you through all aspects of purchasing this popular digital asset.

 We cover the rudiments to how to sign up with a noteworthy online EOS broker, as well as shedding some light on regulation, platform fees, investment plans, and storage.

 Buy EOS in 5 Steps

 If you are strapped for time and would like to come back to this guide later - you will see how to buy EOS in 5 steps below.

-- Search for EOS from the dropdown list of 16 available cryptocurrencies
+Step 3: Search for EOS from the dropdown list of cryptocurrencies

-- Fill in the amount of EOS you wish to buy.
-At eToro, clients can purchase EOS from $25
+Step 4: Fill in the amount of EOS you wish to buy.

 Step 1: Choose an Online EOS Broker or Exchange